andreasvarga/MatrixPencils.jl/docs/src/index.md

 The implemented basic pencil reduction operations are described in [1] and [2], and form the basis of the implemented **PREDUCE** procedure described in [3].

+A set of functions is provided to address pencil manipulation problems for structured linear pencils of the form `M − λN = [A - λE B; C D]`.
+Linear pencils with this structure frequently arise from the linearization of polynomial or rational matrices.

 The available functions in the `MatrixPencils.jl` package cover both real and complex numerical data.
 The current version of the package includes the following functions: